-- University of Montana economist, Patrick Barkey, has forecast that Missoula's economic growth for 2010 should be in the 2.4 percent range, well below the 3.3 percent per year from 2001-2007. - Much of the reduction in economic growth can be attributed to the shutdown of a major wood products plant, Stimson plywood and sawmill, and the closure of the pulp mill west of town operated by Stone Container, along with increased competition from surrounding communities for retail stores (new chain stores), health care and professional services.
-Even the opening of Direct TV's call center in Missoula was unable to offset the other factors noted above. - The recession has impacted every part of the State and every industry in the state except health care. - The Montana economy has been much more in sync with the national economy than has occurred in previous recessions. - All of these factors were considered in preparing the City of Missoula's budget for the 2011 fiscal year.
-The decline in expected revenues in FY 2009, especially in the fee based services related to the decline in economic expansion (planning and engineering fees, business licenses), investment earnings and in police fines combined with a unwillingness to raise taxes for FY2010 by the city council, necessitated a 3.7% reduction in baseline expenditures for the FY 10 budget.
-This decline in revenues has leveled off and has actually started increasing again in FY 10 and FY 11. - Sewer utility rates were not increased for the 2009 budget year.
+- University of Montana economist, Patrick Barkey, has forecast that Missoula's economic growth for 2011 should be in the 2 percent range, which is an improvement over the preceding three years when growth overall was negative due to the closure of the Bonner plywood plant in 2007 followed by the Bonner sawmill closure in 2008 and then the closure of the Smurfit-Stone pulp mill in 2010. - Missoula continues to adjust from the housing downturn, with new home starts lagging from pre-recession numbers.
+Building-industry activity has a ripple effect in job creation and the Missoula economy. - A number of projects, including continuing clean-up activity at the former Champion mill site in central Missoula; a well-received request for proposals on the City of Missoula's riverfront triangle property; development activity at the former Smurfit-Stone and Stimson Mills; relocation of a number of small technology companies and the agreement between Rivertop Renewables and The University of Montana to invest jointly in the MonTec incubator suggest increasing confidence and interest in making projects happen in the community. - The Missoula Economic Partnership, a public-private economic development organization, opened its doors in June 2011 and is fielding calls from a variety of fronts for business relocation, granting activity, expansion assistance and more.
+The Partnership is working in cooperation with a number of agencies creating easy access to economic-development resources. - The recession has impacted every part of the State and every industry in the state except health care. - The Montana economy has been much more in sync with the national economy than has occurred in previous recessions. - All of these factors were considered in preparing the City of Missoula's budget for the 2012 fiscal year.
+The decline in revenues in FY 2009, especially in the fee based services related to the decline in economic expansion (planning and engineering fees, business licenses) has reversed and these revenues have been increasing since FY 10.

+- Sewer utility rates were not increased for the 2009 budget year.
 They were increased modestly for the FY 2010 and FY 2011 budget year to accommodate an upgrade of the wastewater plant head-works and the fact that sewer utility charges declined 2% for the first time in over a decade due to reduced industrial and commercial billings, reflecting the effect of the current national economic recession.
 However, the city has continued to grow in population and in new sewer connections at a rate of approximately 1.5 percent per year, even though that growth was offset by a slowdown in the commercial and industrial sewer accounts in FY 09.
 In FY 10, the decline in revenue had reversed and the sewer revenues began to grow again in the industrial and commercial billings.
 The residential component of our utility billing has always grown, even during the recession.